 When the ligaments that support the ankle are stretched too far and tear, the result is a sprained ankle.
 Sprains can be mild or severe, depending on how badly the ligaments have torn.

 Ankle sprains can happen to anyone at any age.
 They’re often the result of an injury that happens when you roll, twist, or turn your ankle in an awkward way.
 Ligaments help stabilize joints and prevent excessive movement, and a sprained ankle occurs when the ligaments are forced beyond their normal range of motion.
-If you do not seek proper treatment for an ankle sprain from your Orthopedic and Sports Institute doctor, your ankle can weaken, and you’ll be prone to instability and more frequent sprains.
+If you do not seek proper treatment for an ankle sprain, your ankle can weaken, and you’ll be prone to instability and more frequent sprains.

 The signs and symptoms of a sprained ankle vary depending on the severity, but they’re fairly standard and can’t be ignored: